The Ultimate Siargao Travel Guide

 Open daily from 7 a.m. to 10 p.m.

-Aventino’s is one of the most recommended by locals if you are craving for Pizza.
-They serve freshly baked Pizza and their food is also affordable.
-Try their Tricia – a triple-layered pizza that is also one of their best sellers.
+Aventino’s is one of the most recommended by locals if you are craving Pizza.
+They serve freshly baked Pizza, and their food is also affordable.
+Try their Tricia – a triple-layered pizza, one of their best sellers.

 Siargao Travel Tips

-- The municipality of General Luna, the renowned “Surfing Capital” of the country, gets especially busy during the entry of the Southwest Monsoon.
-This generally occurs during the months of June to December, with the peak season from September to October.
+- The municipality of General Luna, the country’s renowned “Surfing Capital,” gets especially busy during the entry of the Southwest Monsoon.
+This generally occurs from June to December, with the peak season from September to October.
 These are the months when surfing conditions are the best.
-If you’re a surfer make sure to catch the waves during these months.
-If you have other, non-surfing plans, you can avoid the crowd by visiting General Luna during the off-season.
+If you’re a surfer, catch the waves during these months.
+If you have other non-surfing plans, you can avoid the crowd by visiting General Luna during the off-season.

 - Make sure to drop by the market early in the morning.
-This is the time when seafood is guaranteed the freshest (and the cheapest, if you bring out your expert haggling skills).
+This is when seafood is guaranteed the freshest (and the cheapest, if you bring out your expert haggling skills).
 You can take the uncooked food back to your hotel.
-Most resorts allow chefs to cook what you bought for a small price, but make sure to ask beforehand.
+Most resorts allow chefs to cook what you bought for a small price but ask beforehand.
 Otherwise…

-- Buy your own food in the market, store them in a chilled container, and cook them yourself with a group of friends later on.
-This will cut off food costs, and serve as a fun side activity if you plan to stay a bit longer in your island hopping activities.
+- Buy your own food in the market, store them in a chilled container, and cook them yourself with friends later on.
+This will cut off food costs and serve as a fun side activity if you plan to stay a bit longer in your island hopping activities.

 - Waterproof everything!
 This is an absolute must if you’re a gadget freak like me.
 Storing your phones, batteries, chargers, etc., in a small Ziploc bag usually does the trick.
 However, if you use waterproof gadgets, I guess this isn’t necessary.

 - Traveling in groups usually lessens expenses and increases your chances of getting discounts.
-This is especially true for boat rentals, tricycle rides, and even, in some cases, hotel accommodation.
+This is especially true for boat rentals, tricycle rides, and even, in some cases, hotel accommodations.

 Frequently Asked Questions